Pulitzer Prize

-The Pulitzer Prizes (/ˈpʊlᵻtsər/ PUUL-it-sər) (Note: The pronunciation /ˈpjuːlᵻtsər/ PEW-lit-sər, although mistaken, is quite common, and included in the major British and American dictionaries.) are 23 annual awards given by Columbia University in New York City for achievements in the United States in "journalism, arts and letters".
-They were established in 1917 by the will of Joseph Pulitzer, who had made his fortune as a newspaper publisher.
+The Pulitzer Prizes (/ˈpʊlᵻtsər/ PULL-it-sər) (Note: The pronunciation /ˈpjuːlᵻtsər/ PEW-lit-sər, although mistaken, is quite common, and included in the major British and American dictionaries.) are 23 annual American awards for achievements in "journalism, arts and letters", administered by Columbia University in New York City.
+They were established in 1917 by the will of Joseph Pulitzer, a Hungarian-American immigrant and newspaper publisher whose bequest also founded and endowed the Columbia School of Journalism.
+First awarded in June 1917, they remain among the most prestigious national honors for American journalism.

-Prizes in 2024 were awarded in these categories, with three finalists named for each: